samboy/veracity/README.md

 Attribution-ShareAlike License; additional terms may apply.
 Since the page’s history is [unknown](https://archive.is/Q1qk8), attribution credit goes to the Wikipedia and its editors.

+With the exception of this README.md file, all other files are the same as those in the 2013 final veracity-source-2.5.0.11065.tar.gz tarball.